jadjay/ansible-role-lxd-storages/README.md

 - lxd_storages : List of storages objects
   - name: the name of the storage
-  - mode:
+  - mode: the type of storage (actually : only *dir* is available)
-  - size:
+  - size: useless at now
   - description: useless at now

-### 2 modes : vlan / local
+### 1 mode : dir

-- Local mode is for local network with private network
+- dir mode is for local directory
-  - it can be connected to real network via an interface_phy
-  - it can be accessed via the vxlan tunnel from the ansible host
-  - its containers have an automatic dhcp address
-- vlan mode is for physic/public network
-  - its dhcp is off
-  - it has to be connected with a vlan interface (eg : eth0.234 vlan 234 on interface eth0)
-  - its container need to have a static ip, in ansible its needed to set this address via lxd_connection
+  - it's a simple directory local to the LXD host
+  - Can't have a limited size

 ## Example playbook